igembitsgoa/igem-wikisync/docs/usage/index.rst

 .. caution::
     We use environment variables for credentials so that they're not accidentally committed to Git.
 If you're using a bash script to export your credentials, please remember to add it to ``.gitignore``.

 And that's all!
-You're all set to deploy your wiki to iGEM!
+Your wiki has been deployed to iGEM!

 Read on to see how WikiSync performs optimizations by storing cookies and uploading only the files that have changed.